gortron/a-heroes-journey/README.md

-👻 # A Hero's Journey 👻
+# 👻 Hero's Journey 👻

 A Hero's Journey is an interactive, procedurally-generated RPG for your CLI built with Ruby and ActiveRecord by Gordy Lanza and Bogomil Mihaylov.